apiobuild/docs/content/docs/apps/chopin/introduction.md

 You can also provide your **[Zelle](https://www.zellepay.com/)**, **[Venmo](https://venmo.com/)**, or **[PayPal.Me](https://www.paypal.com/paypalme/)** account information as manual payment options.
 While these manual transactions can't be verified, we will record customers' payment method in the google sheet.

-### Tax and Shipping Options
+### Shipping and Discount Options

+{{< alert icon="💡" text="Read more about how to configure shipping options →" rel-href="/docs/apps/chopin/order-settings/#shipping" >}}

 Depending on where your business is registered, the tax rate can be set by you.
-You can also set up [shipping rules](https://apiobuild.com/blog/how-to-configure-chopin-store/#shipping), including different destinations with different amounts and a **free shipping minimum**.
+You can also set up shipping rules, including different destinations with different amounts and a free shipping minimum.

+{{< alert icon="💡" text="Read more about how to set discount →" rel-href="/docs/apps/chopin/order-settings/#discount" >}}

-Chopin also supports [discount](https://apiobuild.com/blog/how-to-configure-chopin-store/#discount) function, and you can offer percentage discount or dollar value off for all of your products or just for certain categories.
+Chopin also supports discount function, and you can offer percentage discount or dollar value off for all of your products or just for certain categories.

 ### Secured

 **All Chopin generated sites are SSL certified and meet the highest security standard**.
 Any sensitive data (email addresses, phone number, names etc.) are encrypted and protected from unauthorized users.
 This feature doesn’t just protect customers, it's also the required for many third-party services gateways (i.e. [Stripe](https://stripe.com/), [Square](https://squareup.com/), [PayPal](https://www.paypal.com/)).

-### Communication
+### Communicate with Customers

+{{< alert icon="💡" text="Read more about how to configure contact information →" rel-href="/docs/apps/chopin/contact-information/" >}}

 There are many communication channels designed for you and your customers to create a flawless interaction experience.
-Chopin enables social plug-ins so your customers can easily reach you via **[Phone, Email, Instagram, Facebook, WhatsApp, and Line](https://apiobuild.com/blog/how-to-configure-chopin-store/#contact-information)**.
-You also have the option to add **[announcement](https://apiobuild.com/blog/how-to-configure-chopin-store/#store-information)** to broadcast important updates or discount information.
+Chopin enables social plug-ins so your customers can easily reach you via Phone, Email, Instagram, Facebook, WhatsApp, Line and more.

+{{< alert icon="💡" text="Read more about how to configure announcement →" rel-href="/docs/apps/chopin/store-configuration/#announcement-optional" >}}

+You also have the option to add announcement to broadcast important updates or discount information.

+{{< alert icon="💡" text="Read more about confirmation email →" rel-href="/docs/apps/chopin/email-confirmation/" >}}

-Each success order comes with a **[confirmation email](https://apiobuild.com/blog/introducing-post-it-email-automation-service/#use-case-automated-order-confirmation)** sent directly from your Gmail account (opt-in required).
+Each success order comes with a confirmation email sent directly from your Gmail account (opt-in required).
 Your customers can contact you regarding order details, payment confirmation, or cancelation.

 You can also add **Facebook messenger chat** to your store, where you can provide instant automated answers and enhance customer experience.
 Like what we do on our website at the bottom right corner.